xinwenfu/GenCyber/Python/README.md

 We then use the function *print* provided by Python to print x and y.

-We just mentioned function and can actually define our own function.
+We just mentioned function.
+We can actually define our own function.
 In the code, we use the keyword *def* to define our own function called *circleArea* to compute the area of circike with the radius denoted as *r*.
 Why do we need a function?
 When we want to calculate a the area of the circle repeatedly within a program, we don't want to write thepiece